saidake/simi/docs/Algorithms.md

 * `1 <= k <= 1010`
 ### Analysis
 Using simple enumeration, we can calculate the sum at each index and compare them to determine the maximum sum.
-However, calculating for each index involves a significant amount of repeat computation, resulting in very low performance.
+However, calculating for each index involves a significant amount of repeat computation, resulting in very low performance, we need to minimize the number of passes and avoid redundant calculations.

-Enumeration Implementation:
+Simple Enumeration Implementation:
 ```java
 class Solution {
     private long score=0;